allegroai/clearml-helm-charts/charts/clearml/README.md

 ## Non root/privileged environments

+*This feature is available for Enterprise version only*

 In environments like Openshift or Tanzu it can be required to run non-root/non-privileged pods/containers.
 In this case it's recommended to use values-non-root-privileged.yaml as base for override file.